JSmith604/Fair-Weather/README.md

 To test the API separately:

-1. Clone this git repository and cd into the top level directory (Fair-Weather)
+1. Clone this git repository and cd into the top-level directory (Fair-Weather)
 2. Make sure Node and NPM are installed
 3. Cd into the backend folder (api) and install the dependencies:
     "dotenv": "^8.2.0",